athena-framework/athena/docs/getting_started/routing.md

 ### View Handler

 The [ATH::View::ViewHandler](/Framework/View/ViewHandler) is responsible for generating an [ATH::Response](/Framework/Response) in the format determined by the [ATH::Listeners::Format](/Framework/Listeners/Format), otherwise falling back on the request's [format](/Framework/Request/#Athena::Framework::Request#format(mime_type)), defaulting to `json`.
-The view handler has a few configurable options that can be customized if so desired.
+The view handler has a options that may also be [configured](./configuration.md) via the [ATH::Bundle::Schema::ViewHandler](/Framework/Bundle/Schema/ViewHandler) schema.
-This can be achieved via redefining [Athena::Framework::Config::ViewHandler.configure](/Framework/Config/ViewHandler/#Athena::Framework::Config::ViewHandler.configure).

 ```crystal
 def ATH::Config::ViewHandler.configure : ATH::Config::ViewHandler